oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-to-other-microservices/helidon-to-other-microservices.md

 ### Talking to non Helidon REST services

-If you have a non Helidon micro-service and want to talk to it from a Helidon MP client just create an appropriate interface to represent the REST service and then follow the approach above to create the proxy implementations of the interface and use it.
+If you have a non Helidon micro-service and want to talk to it from a Helidon MP client just create an appropriate interface to represent the REST service and then follow the @Inject and @RestClient approach we just followed to create the proxy implementations of the interface and use it.

 ## Step 3: Non Helidon MP clients of a micro service, also known as My monolith is not decomposed yet

 Of course here we've been assuming that this is a Helidon MP micro-service talking to another Helidon MP micro-service.
 But it's quite possible (even probable) that you are actually going to be making a gradual transition of your monolithic applications to micro-services and will be splitting of bits of the monolith at a time.
-In those cases you want to be able to connect your remaining monolith to the new micro-service while making as few changes to the monolith as possible.
-In that case you can still use the approach of defining an interface for your micro-service and then creating a proxy implementation.
-Your original code just continues to use the proxy which it thinks is the real local object, not a remote micro-service, the only code changed required in the origional monolith code is to crate the proxy rather than instantiate a local class.
+In those cases you want to be able to connect your remaining monolith to the new microservice while making as few changes to the monolith as possible.
+In that case you can still use the approach of defining an interface for your microservice and then creating a proxy implementation.
+Your original code just continues to use the proxy which it thinks is the real local object, not a remote microservice, the only code changed required in the original monolith code is to create the proxy rather than instantiate a local class.

 For more details there is a optional lab (See the main labs listing) that explores how to do this.